 In unexpected situations like car accidents or breakdowns, an old sheet can serve multiple practical purposes.
 First and foremost, it can be used as a makeshift blanket to keep you warm during cold weather or when waiting for assistance.
 It can even be used if you need to take a nap and sleep in your car on a long road trip.

 Or the sheet can act as a barrier between you and the ground when changing a tire or performing minor repairs, keeping you clean and dry.
-In cases of injury, the sheet can be torn into strips for bandages or used to create a makeshift sling.
+In cases of injury, the sheet can be torn or cut into strips for bandages or used to create a makeshift sling (so make sure you keep some scissors in the glove box!).

 A sheet’s versatility makes it a valuable addition to your car’s emergency kit, providing comfort, protection, and potential aid when unforeseen circumstances arise on the road.